 41. Christian donors contribute more to monthly giving programs than Buddhist and Hindu donors.

-Focusing on Jewish and Muslim donors, 50% and 45%, respectively, are enrolled in monthly giving programs.
+Speaking of Jewish and Muslim donors, 50% and 45%, respectively, are enrolled in monthly giving programs.
 Contributors from both religions (53% and 35%) prefer to donate online via credit and debit cards.
 Almost half of the donors from these religious groups (50% and 52%) attend fundraising events, charitable giving by religion trends show.

 Charity trends are slowly changing.
 While individuals remain the prominent donors, the causes for giving and ways of donating are shifting.
 Religion is still the number one cause for donating, but the environment and human rights have noted strong growth too.
 The latest charitable giving statistics further show that more donors turn to online giving.
-Also, social media and especially Facebook, establish as a great way to reach new contributors and raise more money.
+Also, social media and especially Facebook, are established as a great way to reach new contributors and raise more money.

 References: World Population Review, CAF Online, Generations, Classy, World Giving Index 2021, World Bank, Charitable Gift Planners, Foreign Assistance, Love to Know, Blackbaud Institute, Bank of America, Giving USA, Philanthropy Roundtable, AmeriCorps, Bank of America, Yahoo Finance, Nonprofits Source, NP Trust, Blackbaud Institute, Luminate Online Benchmark Report, GivingTuesday, LendingTree, GWI, CNBC, Fidelity Charitable, MR Benchmarks, Giving USA